golemfactory/awesome-golem/README.md

     * **Compatibility: Beta 1**

 ## Provisioning
+- [WSL](https://github.com/r34x/WSL) - allows Windows users to run Golem within Windows Subsystem for Linux.
+Removing the requirement of Windows users needing to use a Virtual Machine.
+    * **Compatibility: Beta 1**
 - [Golem Provider Terraform](https://github.com/nemani/golem-provider-terraform) - A terraform script to automatically deploy a Golem Provider on a cloud provider and setup monitoring using prometheus.
     * **Compatibility: Beta 1**
 - [Automatic Golem](https://github.com/r34x/Automatic-Golem) - A way to setup a Golem Provider with simple instructions and logs guiding you through the process.